 Grace joined Watsi on June 22nd, 2012.
-Three years ago, Grace joined the Universal Fund and became the 56th member to automatically support a new Watsi patient every month.
-Since then, 2,905 more people have joined!
-Grace's most recent donation traveled 8,500 miles to support Mary, a student from Kenya, to fund mastectomy surgery.
+Six years ago, Grace became the 56th member to automatically support a new Watsi patient every month.
+Since then, 5,935 more people have become monthly donors!
+Grace's most recent donation traveled 8,500 miles to support William, a bus driver from Kenya, to fund a hernia repair surgery.

-Torn is a 49-year-old rice farmer with one son, two daughters, and three grandchildren.
-He likes to watch the news, music videos, and concerts on TV.
-One year ago, Torn developed a cataract in each eye, causing him blurred vision and irritation.
-He has difficulty seeing things clearly, working, and going anywhere by himself.
-When Torn learned about our medical partner, Children's Surgical Centre, he traveled for three hours seeking treatment.
-On November 7, doctors performed a small incision cataract surgery and an intraocular lens implant in each eye.
-After recovery, Torn will be able to see clearly again.
-Now, he needs help to fund this $292 procedure.
-"I hope that I can see everything more clearly," he says, "so that I can continue my work as a farmer and drive my motorbike easily.
-I want to be able to go anywhere by myself."
+Sophy is a 66-year-old corn farmer from Cambodia.
+She has three children and enjoys listening to the radio and visiting the pagoda in her free time.
+Five months ago, Sophy developed a cataract in her left eye, causing her blurry vision, tearing, and photophobia.
+She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
+When Sophy learned about our medical partner, Children's Surgical Centre, she traveled for thee hours seeking treatment.
+On August 12, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her left eye.
+After recovery, she will be able to see clearly.
+Now, she needs help to fund this $211 procedure.
+She says, "I hope that I will be able to see again so I can return to planting corn and rice at the field."